What makes Canadian eggs so sustainable?

 3. Environmental impact

-Canadian egg farmers are continuously finding new ways to make egg production more environmentally sound and improve the efficiency of their operations.
+Canadian egg farmers are working to make egg production more environmentally sound and improving the efficiency of their operations.
+In fact, research shows that there has been a reduction in greenhouse gas emissions (GHG) per tonne of eggs produced since 2012.1

-- By investing in research and initiatives that drive farm-level improvements, farmers are reducing emissions that impact air, water and soil.
-A recent example is the National Environmental Sustainability and Technology Tool, our one-of-a-kind on-farm sustainability assessment tool.
+- Egg Farmers of Canada is investing in research and initiatives that drive farm-level improvements, reducing emissions that impact air, water and soil.
+For example, Canadian egg farmers have access to the National Environmental Sustainability and Technology Tool, where they can assess their farm’s environmental footprint and create a sustainability action plan.

 4. Enhancing the well-being of others

-Egg farmers are proud to produce a quality product for their fellow Canadians while also supporting the food sovereignty and security of our communities.
+Egg farmers are proud to produce a quality product for their fellow Canadians while also supporting the food security of our communities.

 - The unique system of supply management delivers a steady supply of local eggs for Canadians and offers stability for egg farmers.
-This allows them to plan for the future and invest in research and innovation.
+This provides a stable platform to plan for the future and invest in research and innovation.

 - At home, we are proud to enhance the health of Canadians by supporting the work of Food Banks Canada and Breakfast Club of Canada.
 Around the world, our work with Heart for Africa and Canadian Food For Children brings the nutrition of eggs to those who need it most.